top of page

 Recording videos at home can be done easily, using a phone, laptop camera, or any other video device.

-Videos are submitted via email attachment or Google Drive link. (see below).
+Makeup videos are submitted via email attachment or Google Drive link. (see below).

 If your video successfully sends via email attachment, you don't need to upload to GD.